jrdhansen/Fin5350Homework/FinalEssay.md

 statistician.
 Prior to this course, the full extent of my formal education in economics consisted of a basic macroeconomics course.
 One of the few things I remember from the class was a definition the professor gave of what economics is.
 To paraphrase him: “Economics is the study of how people allocate scarce resources and respond to incentives.”
-In reading Buchanan’s "What Should Economists Do?", though, I came across a passage that completely contradicts this definition: “Economists should concentrate their attention on a particular form of human activity, and upon the various institutional arrangements that arise as a result of this form of activity.
+In reading Buchanan’s *"What Should Economists Do?"*, though, I came across a passage that completely contradicts this definition: “Economists should concentrate their attention on a particular form of human activity, and upon the various institutional arrangements that arise as a result of this form of activity.
 Man’s behavior in the market relationship, reflecting the propensity to truck and to barter, and the manifold variations